A Note on Sharpened Singular Adams-Type Inequalities: Introduction and main results

 where

 Despite this, the constant $\beta(n,m)$ is optimal in the sense that the supremum \eqref{eq1.5} will become infinite if $\beta>\beta(n,m)$.
-Moreover, (thanks to \cite{MR2988207}) the Adams' inequality also valid whenever $W^{m,\frac{n}{m}}(\Omega)$ is replaced by the larger space $ W^{m,\frac{n}{m}}_{\mathcal{N}}(\Omega)$.
+Moreover, (thanks to \cite{Tarsi-2012}) Adams' inequality is also valid whenever $W^{m,\frac{n}{m}}(\Omega)$ is replaced by the larger space $ W^{m,\frac{n}{m}}_{\mathcal{N}}(\Omega)$.
 Subsequently, we remark here that the above Adams' inequality \eqref{eq1.5} has been extended in many directions.
-For example, in the bounded domain, the following inequality with singular weight has been proved in \cite[Lam-Lu]{MR3039840},
+For example, in the bounded domain, the following inequality with singular weight has been proved in \cite[Lam-Lu]{Lam-Lu-2012@@@}, which states that

 for all $0\leq \beta\leq \beta_{\alpha,n,m}=(1-\frac{\alpha}{n})\beta(n,m)$ and $\alpha\in[0,n)$.
 In addition, $\beta_{\alpha,n,m}$ is sharp, that is, the supremum in \eqref{eq1.6} is infinite if $\beta>\beta_{\alpha,n,m}$.
 It was also noted that if $m$ is an even integer, then this inequality is also true for the Sobolev space $ W^{m,\frac{n}{m}}_{\mathcal{N}}(\Omega)$.
 Next, for any $u\in W^{m,\frac{n}{m}}(\mathbb{R}^n)$, we define